 Self Service: The Autonomy Portal

 Each authority has control of the content of their portals and the audience at which it is aimed.
-Councils are able to customise portals by amending colour schemes to reflect their individual corporate branding and website as well as uploading images.
+Councils are able to customize portals by amending colour schemes to reflect their individual corporate branding and website as well as uploading images.

 - Information & Marketplace Portal

 This offers guidance for those looking for support and access to a directory of providers.
-Citizens can also be filtered in or out of council support by filling in forms defined by each local authority.
+Adults can also be filtered in or out of council support by filling in forms defined by each local authority.
 These forms are able to indicate whether individuals will qualify for council support on both a needs and financial eligibility basis.
 Once submitted, online assessments appear in a worktray in the back-office case management system, with all data copying through into the case.

 - Client Portal